 - 1. Parkland dedications shall be in accordance with the provisions of Section 7.3 of VOP 2010.
-In addition to the provisions of Section 7.3 of VOP 2010, the following shall not be counted towards parkland dedication: - Private outdoor amenity space ; - Landscape buffers and vistas; - Core Features; - Standalone stormwater management facilities and associated buffers; and - Green roofs and sustainability features, unless approved within a park. - In addition to the provisions of Section 7.3 of VOP 2010, parkland shall be located outside of the required setbacks to pipeline rights-of-way, Core Features, and regulated floodplain areas. - A Master Parkland Agreement shall be required to the satisfaction of the City.
+In addition to the provisions of Section 7.3 of VOP 2010, the following shall not be counted towards parkland dedication: - Private outdoor amenity space; - Landscape buffers and vistas; - Core Features and associated VPZs; - Standalone stormwater management facilities and associated buffers; and - Green roofs and sustainability features, unless approved within a park. - In addition to the provisions of Section 7.3 of VOP 2010, parkland shall be located outside of pipeline safety buffers, Core Features and their VPZs, and regulated floodplain areas. - 3.
+A Master Parkland Agreement shall be required to the satisfaction of the City.